seofernando25/sutil/README.md

 - Provides examples of small usefully functions for general purpose projects
 - See highly readable (and more than always not optimal) implementations of diverse algorithms

+## You should add/have this!

+Yeah I'm working on it...Feel free to add anything at your discretion 🙂

 ## Roadmap

 - [ ] Full documentation